 Indonesia is a country rich in diversity and natural wonders.
 With 18,110 islands, 6,000 of them inhabited, Indonesia is the largest archipelago in the world.
-It has many magnificent islands waiting to be explored and promises an experience filled with adventure, relaxation, culinary delights and beautiful memories.
+It has many magnificent islands waiting to be explored and promises an experience filled with adventure, relaxation, culinary delights, and beautiful memories.
 Among the top tourist attractions in Indonesia, there are several places to observe Indonesia’s natural beauty.
 Read on to learn more about these natural beauty spots in Indonesia so you can plan a visit to some or all of them during your Halal Trip to Indonesia.
 Venture off the well-worn tourist trail and uncover some of these extraordinary sights!

-Located in East Nusa Tenggara, Komodo Island is one of Indonesia destinations.
+Located in East Nusa Tenggara, Komodo Island is one of Indonesia's destinations.
 Komodo Island features some beautiful beaches and wild bushes.
 There is so much to do on the many islands around Komodo and most of these islands are uninhabited with exotic beaches.
 The blue skies and calm seas make it a perfect location for sunbathing or diving.
-The best attraction in Komodo Island is indeed the Komodo dragons.
+The best attraction on Komodo Island is indeed the Komodo dragons.
 The dragons are native to Indonesia, and Komodo Island is one of the several places where they can be found living in the wild.
 The Komodo Natural Park is a protected site in Indonesia, and it has become illegal to hunt or harm these deadly dragons.
 With the permission of the local government, local and foreign tourists alike can visit the islands every year.

 Raja Ampat, meaning Four Kings, is an archipelago comprising islands Waigeo, Misool, Salawati, and Batanta, besides 1500 minor ones.
-Located in the western part of Papua Island in Indonesia Part, Raja Ampat is one of the Indonesia's most famous attractions.
+Located in the western part of Papua Island in Indonesia Part, Raja Ampat is one of Indonesia's most famous attractions.
 The culture in Raja Ampat society, as elsewhere, is a mix of indigenous cultures and the descendants of successive waves of migration from outside the area which began in ancient times and continues to this day.
-The awe-inspiring backdrop of steep, forested islands, sizzling beaches, and marshy lagoons, small atolls looking like mushrooms and shining turquoise water makes the place a perfect delight for travellers.
+The awe-inspiring backdrop of steep, forested islands, sizzling beaches, marshy lagoons, small atolls looking like mushrooms, and shining turquoise water makes the place a perfect delight for travelers.
 The area is rich in marine flora and fauna diversity including rare species of corals.
 That’s why Raja Ampat is one of the best tourist attractions in Indonesia.
 When getting here, do be careful as you will have to pass several rivers and you might also have to climb some big slippery rocks.
-Other than that feel free to explore the area to your heart’s content and fully appreciate it's magnificence.
+Other than that feel free to explore the area to your heart’s content and fully appreciate its magnificence.

 Part of the Riau Islands Province, Bintan Island is ideal for sports and recreation.
 The unique side of Bintan is that it offers the perfect getaway with its high-end resorts, world-class golf courses, and refreshing coastal atmosphere.
 There are plenty of photography spots with a beautiful panoramic view in Bintan, such as street art at Tanjung Pinang, Louhan Temple, Trikora Beach, Calypso Bar-Nirwana Gardens, Sultan of Riau’s Grand Mosque, and Sky Lantern-Bintan Lagoon Resort.
-As most resorts face the beach, you can easily avail these activities in the water sports centres of Bintan.
+As most resorts face the beach, you can easily avail these activities in the water sports centers of Bintan.
 November to March are ideal for boogie boarding, windsurfing, and longboarding as the north-easterly winds give the water a perfect swell that is a surfer’s delight.
-On the other hand, April to October sees calmer waters that make it ideal for jet skiing, water skiing, and, of course, diving and snorkelling.
+On the other hand, April to October sees calmer waters that make it ideal for jet skiing, water skiing, and, of course, diving and snorkeling.
 Don’t forget to get shopping when you visit Bintan.
 You will find Bintan’s capital, Tanjung Pinang – a small and friendly town – to be a great hub for trying out local food, picking up souvenirs, and learning about the island’s culture.

 There's been so much hype about Indonesia.
 So pack your bags and discover the natural beauty of Indonesia!